john-science/python_for_scientists/classes/01_control_statements/lecture_01.5.md

     print('The sum of the first ' + str(i) + ' integers is over 10,000.')

+(Notice the extra line before the `print` statement.
+The interpreter needs that extra line to know the `while` loop is complete.)

 #### The `pass` Statement

 There is one final logical control we want to discuss.
 What if, when a certain set of predicates are true, we want to do nothing?
 That's possible.
 But we can't just leave the block empty, so use `pass` statement: